RE / SOCIAL SCIENCES

-The RE/Social Sciences department has seven full-time members of staff who deliver GCSE Religious Studies, Sociology, and Health and Social Care and Psychology.
-Specialist teachers also deliver PSHCE which includes work on Relationships Education and Drugs Education.
-In all of these subjects common themes are looked at which focus on key values such as morality, justice and equality.
-Our aim is to ensure students are equipped with the skills and knowledge to achieve their maximum potential.
-We also endeavor to make all students aware of issues that affect their lives and allow them to be well rounded citizens who can contribute to society.
+The RE department has three full-time members of staff who deliver Religious Studies.
+Teachers have also been trained to deliver PSHCE which includes work on Relationships Education.
+Our aim is to ensure students are equipped with the skills and knowledge to achieve their maximum potential whist gaining an appreciation of how religion, philosophy and ethics form the basis of our culture so students can care and respect one another.
+We also endeavour to make all students aware of issues that affect their lives and allow them to be well rounded citizens who can contribute to society.

-In Year 9 students begin their GCSE which they will continue until Year 11 when they sit their exam.
+In Year 10 students begin their GCSE which they will continue until Year 11 when they sit their exam.
 The new specification focuses on British values and includes an in depth study of the beliefs and practices of two major world faiths.
 The curriculum focuses on both Christian and Islamic beliefs, practices and teachings.
-It also covers key themes which include; Relationships and families, Religion and Life, Religion, crime and punishment and Religion, human rights and social justice.
-By the end of Year 10 all foundation work is complete leaving Year 11 to focus on exam revision, skills and techniques.
+It also covers key themes which include; Relationships and Families, Religion and Life, Religion, Crime and Punishment and The Existence of God and Revelation.
+We aim to complete most of the foundation work for the GCSE by the end of Year 10 leaving Year 11 to focus on exam revision, skills and techniques.
 Throughout the curriculum, students are continually assessed to review progress and prepare students for their GCSE exams.

 Please see the published year guides for further more specific details on our curriculum and assessment processes.